Mehmet-Emin-Gokcek/CustomerManagementAPI/README.md

 - https://mehmetgokcek.github.io/customer-management-react-app/

-- React App provides a neat interface to make CRUD requests to the Customer Management REST API to provide basic CRUD operations on the customer object.
+- React App provides a neat interface to manage customer object by allowing the user to make Post/Get/Put/Delete requests to the Customer Management REST API.

 - Customer data persists on an SQL database server.